sandeepa-oraon/Exam-center-allocation/README.md

 # Exam-centre-allocation
-# enter your name and email id and it will your exam centre
+# enter your name and email id, it will give allocate your exam centre